cliffordx/legalbai/pages/RPC_Annotated___Book_2___T11_T14.md

 			- The ascendants, guardians, curators, teachers and any person who, by abuse of authority or confidential relationships, shall cooperate as accomplices in the perpetration of the crimes embraced in chapters, second, third and fourth, of this title, shall be punished as principals.
 			- Teachers or other persons in any other capacity entrusted with the education and guidance of youth, shall also suffer the penalty of temporary special disqualification in its maximum period to perpetual special disqualification.
 			- Any person falling within the terms of this article, and any other person guilty of corruption of minors for the benefit of another, shall be punished by special disqualification from filling the office of guardian.
-- # Title Twelve - CRIMES AGAINST THE CIVIL STATUS OF PERSONS id:: 6488844b-38bc-4e82-859f-a2d5d9876ef5
+- ## Title Twelve - CRIMES AGAINST THE CIVIL STATUS OF PERSONS id:: 6488844b-38bc-4e82-859f-a2d5d9876ef5
-	- ## Chapter One - SIMULATION OF BIRTHS AND USURPATION OF CIVIL STATUS collapsed:: true
+	- ### Chapter One - SIMULATION OF BIRTHS AND USURPATION OF CIVIL STATUS
 		- **Art.
 347.** *Simulation of births, substitution of one child for another and concealment or abandonment of a legitimate child.*
 			- The simulation of births and the substitution of one child for another shall be punished by *prision mayor* and a fine of not exceeding Two hundred thousand pesos (P200,000).
 			- The same penalties shall be imposed upon any person who shall conceal or abandon any legitimate child with intent to cause such child to lose its civil status.